-Safety is a shared responsibility at the UO, and we partner with campus and the community to educate students, faculty, staff and visitors on how to work together to support one another, share information, and be active bystanders in ensuring a safe place.
+Safety is a shared responsibility at the UO.
+Our police and security professionals partner with the campus community to educate students, faculty, staff and visitors on how to work together to support one another, share information, and be active bystanders.